 A good calligraphy set for beginners is one of the best ways to jump start anyone’s learning.
 That paired with the free practice sheets and resources here at Calligrascape will definitely boost your learning.

 When I first started learning about calligraphy there were so many tools out there that the Instagram users I followed were using.
 I had so many questions about what to buy: What was good?
 Would I be able to use that?
 How hard is it to get the hang of it?
-This post was written to answer those questions and give recommendations to completely new writers on the best tools to start learning calligraphy with.
+This post was written to answer those questions and give recommendations to completely new writers on the best tools to start learning modern calligraphy.
 If I was going to make a list of beginner friendly all-star products every item here would be on it.
+However, before you buy the tools, you will need to choose between two categories of tools (or both I guess).

 Table of Contents